ZakStar17/ZakStar17/README.md

 # Hello, I'm Zakhar Starinski

 ### Currently
- - Studying Computer Science at University of Porto (Portugal)
+ - Studying Computer Science at University of Porto (Portugal).
- - Learning Graphics Programming, with special attention to the [Vulkan](https://www.vulkan.org/) API and experimenting with [Vulkano](https://github.com/vulkano-rs/vulkano) in a separate project.
+ - Learning Graphics Programming, with the help of the [Vulkan](https://www.vulkan.org/) APId.

 ### Languages (most to least favorite)
 <p align="left">